 There are many Free and Paid DNS services like Amazon Route 53, GoDaddy Premium DNS, Google Cloud DNS, and Cloudflare.

-We suggest Cloudflare DNS over any slow one because it is free and the fastest one.
-Look at the world wide availability of their presence, they are almost everywhere and they are increasing their availability all the way.
+We suggest Cloudflare DNS over any slow one because it is free and the fastest one in the industry.
+Look at the worldwide availability of their presence, they are almost everywhere and they are increasing their availability all the way.

 To use Cloudflare DNS services all you need to do is, point the name servers to Cloudflare and add all the DNS entries and DO NOT ENABLE the cloud icon.
 Allow the changes to propagate.
 Once everything is running on Cloudflare DNS you will see a slight improvement in DNS.

 According to DNSPerf, these are the list of all well known DNS service.

 You may never know but your web hosting server may slow your website down to a larger extent.
 If you are using a shared hosting service to host a busy site then chances are high that you are already in the slowest bullock cart.

 Usually, shared servers suffer from a high latency because of busy neighbors and usages of heavy software like cPanel and WHM to control the users.